Carrot or Stick: House Approves Chapel Hill’s Energy Reduction Incentives

 Without these additional provisions, we’re facing the great possibility of more poor public policy “greenwashed” and cloaked in the rhetoric of environmental remediation.

-2 responses to “Carrot or Stick: House Approves Chapel Hill’s Energy Reduction Incentives”
+2 thoughts on “Carrot or Stick: House Approves Chapel Hill’s Energy Reduction Incentives”

 While I disagree with your analysis of the Council, (and risking putting the horse before the cart), I look forward to your input on what the ultimate ordinance will look like.
 Developing the standards will an important community exercise.